DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 ### Fermentation Vats
 <span class="citation"><em>This scene takes place in Chapter 12, Area W9.</em></span>

 The scream originates from the large room containing the winery’s fermenation vats, which is largely as described in <span class="citation">W9.
 Fermentation Vats (p.
 176)</span>.
-However, replace the final two sentences of the room’s description with the following text:
+However, remove the final two sentences of the room’s description.
+If the players have entered the room from <span class="citation">W10.
+Glassblower's Workshop (p.
+177)</span> or have entered the chamber fully, also read the following text:

 <div class="description">
 <p>Beneath the sloping roof stretch thick rafters, from which hang six wooden cages arranged side-by-side.
 Each cage holds more than a dozen ravens crammed together, with little space to move or breathe.
 Most of the ravens bear cuts or broken beaks, and all of them are missing feathers.</p>
 <p>A wild-looking female figure stands on the western balcony beside the leftmost cage, surrounded by a swarm of nearly two-dozen small, twiglike creatures.
-She holds a tall, gnarled staff in her hand, and wears a gown made of animal skins and a headdress with goat horns. </p>
+She holds a long, gnarled wand in her hand, and wears a gown made of animal skins and a headdress with goat horns. </p>
 <p>Two twiglike creatures, slightly larger than the others, cling to the sides of the wooden cage before her, their sharp, pointed arms pushed through the bars of the cage.
 The woman nods, and the creatures pierce the sides of a battered-looking raven, which screams again in helpless agony.</p>
 </div>